natbtw/Dev-Tools/README.md

 - [Unity PS Vita Video Player](https://github.com/ParkingLotGames/Unity-PS-Vita-Video-Player) - A working example for video playback in Unity for PS Vita by ParkingLotGames

-- [Unity Tools by SilicaAndPina](https://bitbucket.org/SilicaAndPina/unitytools/downloads/UnityTools.exe) - A vpk maker for Unity Games exported with the PSVita module by SilicaAndPina
+- [Unity Tools by SilicaAndPina](https://bitbucket.org/LiEnby/unitytools/downloads/UnityTools.exe) - A vpk maker for Unity Games exported with the PSVita module by LiEnby

-- [GayMaker](https://github.com/KuromeSan/GayMaker/releases/tag/v1.7.7) - A way to port GameMaker Studio 1.4 games to the PsVita by KuromeSan
+- [GayMaker](https://github.com/LiEnby/GayMaker/releases/tag/v1.7.7) - A way to port GameMaker Studio 1.4 games to the PsVita by LiEnby

 # Nintendo 3DS Tools